temetvince/x3ap-swm2/README.txt

 **********************************************************************

-Many settings can be changed in addon/t/1000-L044.xml, including whether the player ship autorotates.
+Many settings can be changed in addon/t/1000-L044.xml.
+Turn on the Autorotate feature for the player ship in addon/t/9979-L044.

 **********************************************************************